obfusk/fdroid-misc-scripts/reproducible/overview.md

 ![adds](../graphs/adds.png)

-Description: graph "New apps (not 100% accurate)", showing new apps added per month from 2022-11-01 to 2023-07-01, with an average of about 25 new apps per month, with the fraction of those being reproducible rising from about half to almost three quarters.
+Description: graph "New apps (not 100% accurate)", showing new apps added per month from 2022-11-01 to 2023-08-01, with an average of about 25 new apps per month, with the fraction of those being reproducible rising from about half to over two thirds.

 ![rems](../graphs/rems.png)

-Description: graph "Removed apps (not 100% accurate)", showing apps removed added per month from 2022-11-01 to 2023-07-01, with most months seeing about 1-5 apps removed, and 3 months with 10-14 removed.
+Description: graph "Removed apps (not 100% accurate)", showing apps removed added per month from 2022-11-01 to 2023-08-01, with most months seeing about 1-5 apps removed, and 4 months with 10-14 removed.

 ![apps](../graphs/apps.png)

-Description: graph "F-Droid apps (not 100% accurate)", showing the total number of apps per month from 2022-11-01 to 2023-07-01, about 4000, slowly increasing over time, and the fraction of those being reproducible rising from almost none to about 4%.
+Description: graph "F-Droid apps (not 100% accurate)", showing the total number of apps per month from 2022-11-01 to 2023-08-01, about 4000, slowly increasing over time, and the fraction of those being reproducible rising from almost none to about 4%.